Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

    `sudo vim /usr/NX/etc/node.cfg`

-   Find DefaultDesktopCommand key and change line to following: DefaultDesktopCommand "/usr/bin/startxfce4" Save the changes and close the file.
+   A file will open.
+Find the line starting with DefaultDesktopCommand and change the line to the following: DefaultDesktopCommand "/usr/bin/startxfce4"
+   Save the changes and close the file.

    `sudo reboot`